-10 Best Link Building Strategies of 2020 (Boost Your Rankings)
+10 Best Link Building Strategies of 2021 (to Boost Your Rankings)

 Backlinks are integral to SEO.
 It goes without saying that if you want to seriously move the needle when it comes to improving your rankings, you must incorporate link building strategies into your plan.

 Links are like the currency of the Internet.
 They’re a vote of confidence from one website to another that tells Google and other search engines how authoritative your site is.
 And the more links your website receives from other high Domain Authority sites, the better your chances of ranking.

 In fact, SEO professionals say that 75% of SEO is off-page (link building), and only 25% is from on-page factors.

 But what are some sure-fire ways to obtain links?

 And what is currently working for SEOs and link builders in 2020?

 You have most likely heard of guest blogging, and this is probably one of the most common forms of building links right now.
 The concept of guest posting is easy, and it tends to be easier to figure out which sites to approach.

 But if you’ve never heard of it, guest posting is pretty self-explanatory – finding other relevant websites and writing an article for them (or in collaboration with them).
 You’ll often be allowed at least one backlink in return, either within the content or within the bio section at the bottom.